 These easy steak sandwiches are made with grilled steak, caramelized onions, provolone cheese, all stacked perfectly on a French baguette.
 They will be a hit with everyone who tries them.

-Anyone who knows me is aware of my serious love affair with steak.
-It’s a love like no other.
-The only thing better than steak is steak piled on a sandwich and topped with mounds and mounds of cheese.
-It’s the perfect sandwich.
+Anyone who knows me is aware of my serious love affair with steak sandwiches.
+It’s a love like no other!

 If you have leftovers be sure to wait until the sandwich cools before refrigerating.
 If you try to put it in a container while it’s hot you’ll end up with condensation.
 Which is the devil when storing sandwiches.
-Seriously, use caution.
+More tips are within the post!

-Hiking and biking burns a lot of calories so we like to pack a nice beefy lunch any time we go.
+We’ve been known to take these steak sandwiches on hiking and biking excursions.
 Nothing makes me happier than stopping for lunch and biting into one of these bad boys.
 It’s the perfect lunch after a morning of exploring.

 If you make this one be sure to let me know what you think of it.
 I hope you love this sandwich as much as we do.
 It’s perfect for any occasion, or just for the heck of it.
 Invite your friends over and whip one up today!